 I’ve since worked in a few mid sized studios around New Zealand, focusing mainly on TV and online advertisements.
 Most of our work was aimed at higher level, photo realistic, CG integrated elements into live action footage.

-The studios I worked for were constantly outsourcing Houdini FX style shots to other freelancers around the world.
-I always thought that was ridiculous for a place that had many full time senior 3D artists.
+The studios I worked for were constantly outsourcing FX shots to freelancers around the world.
+I thought that was ridiculous for a place that had many full time senior 3D artists.

 The type of work being outsourced just wasn’t capable with our current set of skills, mainly using Maya.